Akshataa28/Prompt-Engineering-project/README.md

-# Prompt-Engineering-project
+# AI Prompt Engineering Experiment

+## Project Overview
+This project explores how different prompts affect AI-generated responses.

+## Tools Used
+- Python
+- Google Colab
+- Excel

+## Methodology
-Designed and tested multiple prompts to analyze how prompt structure affects AI-generated responses.
-Automated response collection using Python and evaluated outputs based on clarity and accuracy using Excel.
-This project demonstrates how effective prompt design improves the quality and structure of AI responses.
+Multiple prompts were created to analyze how prompt structure affects AI responses.
+The responses were collected and evaluated based on clarity and accuracy.

+## Results
+Structured prompts such as bullet-point summaries produced clearer outputs compared to simple prompts.

+## Files
+prompts.txt – list of prompts used
+prompt_test.ipynb – Python code for testing prompts responses.xlsx – collected responses and evaluation
+analysis_report.pdf – detailed analysis report